arpitpandeygit/Using-Terraform-as-an-IaC-tool-for-the-AWS-Cloud/README.md

+# Deep Dive into AWS

-# AWS Shared Responsibility Model – Detailed & Advanced Notes
+# AWS Shared Responsibility Model

 The **AWS Shared Responsibility Model** is the foundational security and compliance framework that defines how security responsibilities are divided between **AWS** (the cloud provider) and the **customer** (you).
 It is frequently summarized as: